 Beyond the classroom, students are further encouraged to explore their own experience and areas of interest through a vibrant, close-knit community of classmates, younger and older students, caring adults and robust and authentic opportunities for personal growth.
-The many faculty, advisors, counselors, chaplains and advisors who are in their everyday lives creates a strong support of caring adults who know and love them, cheer for their successes and the support they lean on when they face challenges.
+The many faculty, advisors, counselors, chaplains and coaches who are in their everyday lives creates a strong support of caring adults who know and love them, cheer for their successes and provide the support they lean on when they face challenges.

 Our students belong and are deeply connected.
-The sounds of bagpipes, a nod to our namesake St. Margaret of Scotland, dot their years as a Tartan.
-They possess a great sense of school pride and treasure longstanding school traditions, including All-School Opening and Closing Ceremonies, St. Margaret’s Founder’s Day, Candlelighting, Tartan Family Roundup BBQ, St. Margaret’s Founders Day, Tartan Faire, the Tartan Trot, grade-level retreats, Grade 8 Washington D.C.
+The sounds of bagpipes, a nod to our namesake St. Margaret of Scotland, dot their years as Tartans.
+They possess a great sense of school pride and treasure longstanding school traditions, including All-School Opening and Closing Ceremonies, St. Margaret’s Founder’s Day, Senior-Junior Candlelighting, Tartan Family BBQ, St. Margaret’s Founders Day, Tartan Faire, the Tartan Trot, grade-level retreats, Grade 8 Washington D.C.
 Trip, Homecoming and the culminating events of Grade 5 Recognition, Grade 8 Promotion and the Senior Class Commencement Ceremonies.

 St. Margaret’s students are citizens, friends and Tartans, and understand and value the importance that these experiences play in their own lives.